Psychic TV: History

-Since Genesis P-Orridge primarily wrote the lyrics instead of the music for Psychic TV.
-The history of Psychic TV can be broken up into the periods of the main songwriter that was working with them at the time.
+Since Genesis P-Orridge primarily wrote the lyrics instead of the music for Psychic TV, the history of Psychic TV can be broken up into the periods of the main songwriter that was working with them at the time.

 1981–87: Alex Fergusson period

 Psychic TV was formed with the core membership of Genesis P-Orridge (ex-Throbbing Gristle) and Alex Fergusson in 1981.
-Alex Fergusson was a member of the punk/experimental outfit Alternative TV, with whom P-Orridge performed at one point throughout Throbbing Gristle's run.Band name derived for P Orridge use of the word Psychic and TV from Alex Fergusson’s old band Alternative TV.
-Later ex-TG member Peter Christopherson got involved in 1982 and claimed that the 'TV' component of the name was intended to focus on the visual elements of the outfit.
+Alex Fergusson was a member of the punk/experimental outfit Alternative TV, with whom P-Orridge performed at one point throughout Throbbing Gristle's run.
+The band name was derived from P-Orridge's use of the word 'Psychic', and 'TV' from Fergusson's old band.
+Later, in 1982, ex-Throbbing Gristle member Peter Christopherson got involved and claimed that the 'TV' component of the name was intended to focus on the visual elements of the outfit.
 P-Orridge once claimed that "Psychic TV is a video group who does music unlike a music group which makes music videos".

 Psychic TV made their live debut in Autumn 1982 as a part of the "Final Academy", a multi-performance event dedicated to and featuring William S. Burroughs.
 In November 1982, Psychic TV's debut studio album, Force the Hand of Chance, was released by Some Bizzare Records and distributed by WEA International; its accompanying single, "Just Drifting", came out in the same year's December.
 Dreams Less Sweet, a follow-up to Force... was released in 1983.
-Lyrics were handled by P-Orridge while the music / pop songs was written by Fergusson and sound experiments by Christopherson and John Balance – foreshadowing the pair's later work as Coil.
+Lyrics were handled by P-Orridge while the music was written by Fergusson and sound experiments by Christopherson and John Balance – foreshadowing the pair's later work as Coil.
 Marc Almond of Soft Cell also contributed vocals.

-The live shows, such as those at the Berlin Atonal festival, continued to include improvised noise elements until Peter Christopherson left and Fergusson brought in new musicians.
-In 1986, Psychic TV began a series of 23 live show performances being recorded and released, each from a different nation, on the 23rd of each month for 23 months, earning an entry in the Guinness Book of World Records for most records released in one year (1986). though the series was discontinued after 17 albums, it earned the band an entry in The Guinness Book of World Records.
-Towards the end of this period Fergusson/P-Orridge completed their third proper studio album, Allegory and Self (1988, though recorded in 1986).
-Alex Fergusson left in early 1987 due to disagreements with band management.]
+The live shows, such as those at the Berlin Atonal festival, continued to include improvised noise elements until Christopherson left and Fergusson brought in new musicians.
+In 1986, Psychic TV began a series of 23 live show performances being recorded and released, each from a different nation, on the 23rd of each month for 23 months.
+Though the series was discontinued after 17 albums, it earned the band an entry in The Guinness Book of World Records for 'Most recordings'.
+Towards the end of this period Fergusson and P-Orridge completed their third proper studio album, Allegory and Self, recorded in 1986 and released in 1988.
+Fergusson left in early 1987 due to disagreements with band management.